OlympusDAO/olympus-frontend/README.md

 We are moving at web3 speed and we are looking for talented contributors to boost this rocket.
 Take a look at our [CONTRIBUTING GUIDE](CONTRIBUTING.md) if you are considering joining a world class DAO.

-**_ Note We're currently in the process of switching to TypeScript.
-Please read this guide on how to use TypeScript for this repository. <https://github.com/OlympusDAO/olympus-frontend/wiki/TypeScript-Refactor-General-Guidelines> _**

 ## 🔧 Setting up Local Development

 Required: